 - 2 cups chicken broth low-sodium

 - 1 large Russet potato peeled and finely grated

 - 2 cups half and half cream warmed

 - 24 ounces Wisconsin-style sharp cheddar freshly grated

 - Kosher salt to taste

-- Freshly ground pepper to taste
+- Black pepper to taste

-- 8 slices Hickory smoked bacon crisp and chopped
+- 8 slices bacon crisp and chopped

-Ladle Beer Cheese and Bacon Soup into crocks or soup cups top with chopped crisp bacon and serve with rye bread or bread of choice.
+- Ladle Beer Cheese and Bacon Soup into crocks or soup cups top with chopped crisp bacon and serve with rye bread or bread of choice.

 Don’t forget to use the Pin and Print Options to save the recipe!